theory/justatheory/content/post/past/js/no-jsdoc-please.md

 unnecessary.
 JavaDoc and JSDoc of course require that any documentation be in the same files, since that's where they parse method signatures and such.

-So I think I'll follow Chris Dolan's advice from my [original post] and fall back on Good 'ole [POD].
+So I think I'll follow Chris Dolan's advice from my [original post][jsds] and fall back on Good 'ole [POD].
 POD allows me to write as much or as little documentation as I like, with methods and functions documented in an order that makes sense to me, with headings even!
 I can write long descriptions, synopses, and even documentation completely unrelated to specifics of the interface.
 And